Amicus Brief: American Home Furnishings Alliance, et al. v. U.S. Consumer Product Safety Commission

 AMICUS BRIEF SUMMARY

-NCLA filed an amicus brief in support of manufacturers, importers, and retailers of clothing storage units (CSUs) challenging a new Consumer Product Safety Commission (CPSC) rule regarding the stability of these pieces of furniture.
+NCLA filed an amicus brief in support of manufacturers, importers, and retailers of clothing storage units (CSUs) challenging a Consumer Product Safety Commission (CPSC) rule regarding the stability of these pieces of furniture.

-Petitioners challenge the rule on several grounds, including: a) CPSC’s failure to comply with the Consumer Product Safety Act, b) that the rule was arbitrary, capricious, and unsupported by data, in violation of the Administrative Procedure Act and c) the Commission’s unconstitutional structure shielding CPSC commissioners from at-will removal.
+Petitioners challenged the rule on several grounds, including: a) CPSC’s failure to comply with the Consumer Product Safety Act, b) that the rule was arbitrary, capricious, and unsupported by data, in violation of the Administrative Procedure Act and c) the Commission’s unconstitutional structure shielding CPSC commissioners from at-will removal.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!